 As in all decisions, we should ask God to direct us clearly.
 It can be difficult to meet single Christian men and women, especially if most of our friends have already married.
 We can put ourselves in a position to meet other Christians by looking for a church singles group.
 We may want to volunteer for a cause we care about or join other groups, being sure that we are doing it because we enjoy it, not just because we want to meet as many potential mates as possible.
 Some people prefer to meet their spouse through friends, family, or in a chance meeting out in the world, and many do just that.
 But others believe they are limited in the people they meet because of their profession, the size of their city, or the nature of their activities.
 For these people, it may be wise to consider other methods.
 Some of the modern methods of finding a mate include internet or online dating, professional matchmaking services, and speed dating.
 Each has its pros and cons, and none is right for everyone.
 Before beginning any of these methods, we should begin in prayer, asking God whether it is the step He wants us to take.

 One major downfall of internet dating is that you can never be sure who is being honest and who is pretending to be someone they’re not.
-The result of a deception can be humorous or even deadly.
+The result of a deception can be humorous, but it may also be deadly.
 It’s a good idea to never answer any communication from someone from another country, unless you are able to conduct an extensive background check on him or her.
 Some of these people are trying to con the men and women they meet.
-Always begin by meeting the person in a public place—never allow them to drive you anywhere or take you somewhere where you will be alone.
+Be careful about any personal details you share via online communication.
+It is also wise to meet the person face-to-face before becoming too emotionally intimate via email communication.
+When you do meet for the first time, do so in a public place—never allow them to drive you anywhere or take you somewhere where you will be alone.
 It is wise to plan a double date, so that a close friend can offer his or her opinion on this (let’s face it) complete stranger.
 Listen to your instincts and get away fast if you ever feel you are in any danger.
 Warnings aside, though, many happy Christian marriages have come out of internet dating.

 Recommended Resource: The Ten Commandments of Dating by Young & Adams